-Rage Runner is a fast paced 3D runner that will challenge your memory and reflexes.
-Blast through miles of trench in the H-C-S Penetrator (the ship that did the castle run in less than 2 light years) as you avoid an onslaught of fast and furious obstacles.
-Missile, Shield and Superbrake powerups will help lead you to freedom and if you’re good enough, emblazon your initials on the high score servers.
-Rage Runner also features a robust Level Editor that allows you to create new levels.
-If your level is good enough, it could even end up in the game!
+Rage Runner is a fast paced 3D runner that will challenge your memory and your reflexes.
+Blast through miles of trench in the H-C-S Penetrator (the ship that did the castle run in less than 2 parsecs!) as you avoid an onslaught of fast and furious obstacles.
+Missile, Shield, Super Brake and Super Thruster powerups will help lead you to "FREEEEEDOOOOMMMMMM!!1" and if you’re good enough, emblazon your initials on the high score server.
+Rage Runner also features a robust Level Editor that allows you to create and share levels with the community.
 Do you have what it takes?
-We have our doubts...
+We have faith in you!
+System Requirements: CPU: Pentium®IV 1.5 GHz or Athlon® XP 1500+ processoror higher RAM: 512MB RAM GPU: Any recently modern GPU with at least 100 shader cores.
+Probably will not run on older integrated chips.
+OS: Microsoft® Windows® XP/Vista/7/8, Mac OS 10.X, Linux x86/x64 with working openGL drivers HDD: 245 MB uncompressed free hard disk space RECOMMENDED: Gamepad

 In this Postmortem take an in depth look at how Rage Runner's development took place, with complete transparency.
 You will gain a deep understanding of what it is like to be new to indie game development.